sofa-framework/doc/10_Getting_Started/20_Build/10_Linux.md

 ## Compile

 To compile, open a terminal in your build directory and run `make` or `ninja` depending on the generator you chose during CMake configuration.
-Do not forget the `-j` option to use all your CPU cores.

 Time for a coffee!